 The management team of the General Partner (the "Management Team") manages the Partnership's investment portfolio and investment decisions regarding the investment portfolio are taken by the Management Team with the benefit of advice from a Strategic Advisory Committee to the Partnership.
-The members of the Management Team are disclosed in the Management and Administration summary on page 1.
+The members of the Management Team are disclosed in the Management and Administration summary.